-The Gospel has Power in the Hands of Children posted by Evangelism Explosion on Oct 04, 2018
+The Gospel has Power in the Hands of Children posted by jwatson on Oct 04, 2018

 Travis grew up on the wrong side of the tracks and got involved in gang activity when he was in grade school.
 A local church launched an after-school program where Travis and his friends heard the Gospel clearly for the first time.
 They also learned how to share their new faith in Christ.
 Travis left his gang and is now serving Christ with his family.